 “Scared” is the feeling most mums get when they think of getting back into the workforce even part time after several years of child care.
 This is mainly caused by the fear of being under qualified or of being redundant due to rapid changes within the workforce, both technology-wise and process-wise, during their years of absence.
 However, this doesn’t need to be a cause for worry.
-All one needs is a smart resume.
+Being a stay-at-home mom actually hones many transferrable skills.
+Here is how to write functional skills clearly and concisely on your Stay-At-Home Mom Resume.

 Turn Your Mothering Experience Into Marketable Job Skills

 A smart resume turns what seem to be drawbacks into strengths.
-A statement of strengths as opposed to a statement of apologies is a resume that will get attention.
-A good resume that recognizes that the gap in work history was filled with new experiences that are not necessarily acquirable in the usual workplace but can give an edge and boost performance in the workplace.
-Essentially, make sure to summarize your experiences learned working at home that can be transferred to the workplace.
+A statement of strengths as opposed to a statement of apologies, is a resume that will get attention.
+A good resume recognizes that the gap in work history and fills it in with functional resume skills that can give you an edge and boost your performance in the workplace.
+Essentially, make sure to summarize your experiences learned through working at home in a way that can be transferred to the workplace.

 Being a mum also requires a high degree of long term and short term planning, decision making, organizational and management skills for activities like having birthday parties, taking children to and from school, relating with other mums in the community or neighbourhood groups, PTA activities etc. These activities also require one to be time conscious and these are skills that every employer wants within their firm.